forfudan/MojoMiji/src/miji/basic/copy.md

 # Copy and move

 We have briefly touched the topic of value assignment between variables in Chapter [Variables](./variables).
 In this chapter, we will take a deeper look into how values are transferred between variables in Mojo.
-The following topics will be covered:
+More advanced topics such as ownership and borrowing will be covered in later chapters.

+This chapter focuses on the following topics:

 - Explicit copy of values
 - Implicit copy of values